-Violence Policy Center December 2015 This report discusses the history and profit motive behind Smith & Wesson's introduction into the civilian market of its M&P15 semiautomatic assault rifles in 2006.
-It then details how Smith & Wesson (which in May 2013 was honored by the National Rifle Association at its annual meeting for donating at least a million dollars to the organization), like other assault weapon manufacturers, has worked to undermine California's assault weapons ban through the sale of factory-made "bullet button" assault rifles.
+Violence Policy Center February 2018 This report discusses the history and profit motive behind Smith & Wesson's introduction into the civilian market of its M&P15 semiautomatic assault rifles in 2006 as well as the company's financial support of the National Rifle Association (which in May 2013 was honored by the NRA at its annual meeting for donating at least a million dollars to the organization).
 It then explains the history, distinguishing features, and lethal capabilities of assault rifles like the M&P15.